 This attraction is not only fun for kids but can also be entertaining for adults who try to find the best poses to strike while interacting with the Upside Down house.

 The spiral staircase leading to the Zip tower platform is equally impressive, especially on a windy day.
-Where it has been described as being scarier than the zip wire experience its self.
+Where it has been described as being scarier than the zip wire experience itself.
 This attraction is definitely one of the most exhilarating ones in Brighton.
 It is highly recommended for thrill-seekers.

 When it comes to peculiar and fun constructions in Brighton, no list would be complete without the bizarre Beach Flint sculpture garden created by Rory Mc Cormack.
 Rory became a beach fisherman by trade in 2000.
 At the time, most fishermen would bring their boats out of the water and leave them on the beach, in the Kemp Town part of Brighton Beach.